RagtimeGal/quartz--encyclopedia-mysenvaria/content/Encyclopedia Mysenvaria/Indexes/Art/List of Written Works.md

 title: List of Written Works
 enableToc: true
 tags:
-- meta/index
+- index
 - art/literature
 ---

-This page serves as an index of [[Encyclopedia Mysenvaria/Arts/Topics/Literature|written works]] and is organized by fiction and non-fiction works in alphabetical order.
+This page serves as an index of [[Encyclopedia Mysenvaria/Arts/Art#Literature|written works]] and is organized by fiction and non-fiction works in alphabetical order.

 # Fiction